InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/db/README.md

 - `HOST_TASK_CHECK_*` and statistics tasks do not own the host BUSY lock; host exclusivity is reserved for discovery and backup
 - host statistics are recomputed from history rather than inferred from transient task tables
 - stale host locks may trigger a re-queued connection-check task
+- summary invalidation is best-effort; the dedicated worker still runs a periodic full reconcile to cap drift

 ## dbHandlerRFM